raptalex/CIT178-Term-Project/README.md

 # CIT178-Term-Project
-Relational database designed for an RPG game.
+A relational database designed to be used for an RPG game.

+This database is designed mainly for Mircosoft's SQL Server.